Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

 For $1 \leq i < j \leq 2n$ and $k \in \ZZ$, consider the affine hyperplane $H_k(i,j) \subset \scr{X}_n$ whose closed points $(\bt,\bs)$ satisfy Let $\cH$ denote the set of all triples $(i,j,k)$ as above.
 For each subset $I \subset \cH$, we define If $V_I \neq \emptyset$, note that $I$ is necessarily finite.
 For any $I \subset \cH$ with $V_I \neq \emptyset$, we define

-We refer to each locally closed subset $W_I \subset \scr{X}_n$ as a \textit{stratum}.
-Note that strata $W_I$ and $W_{I'}$ may coincide even when $I \neq I'$, but this is not an issue for our purposes.
+We refer to each locally closed subset $W_I \subset \scr{X}_n$ as a \textit{facet}.
+Note that facets $W_I$ and $W_{I'}$ may coincide even when $I \neq I'$, but this is not an issue for our purposes.

-\begin{defn} Fix a stratum $W_I$.
-A closed point $(\bt,\bs) \in W_I$ is \textit{$W_I$-generic} if its Galois orbit $G(\bt,\bs)$ is Zariski dense in $W_I$.
-We say that $W_I$ is \textit{interpolatable} if any of its $W_I$-generic points is interpolatable. \end{defn}
+\begin{defn} Fix a facet $W_I$.
+A closed point $(\bt,\bs) \in W_I$ is \textit{$W_I$-generic} if its $G$-orbit is Zariski dense in $W_I$.
+We say that $W_I$ is \textit{interpolatable} if all of its $W_I$-generic points are interpolatable. \end{defn}